line/armeria/examples/proxy-server/README.md

 ```

 This will start up the proxy server and three backend servers which send streaming responses.
-Each backend server generates streaming data of ascii art with different interval.
+Each backend server generates streaming data of ASCII art at different interval.

-To see the streaming data, open up your browser and connect to the [proxy server](http://127.0.0.1:8080)`.
+To see the streaming data, open up your browser and connect to the proxy server at
+[`http://127.0.0.1:8080/`](http://127.0.0.1:8080/).
 You will see the perpetual pendulum.
 (In some browsers, you might not see it due to the browser compatibility.
 It was tested on Safari `12.0.3`.)

-If you press `F5`(or the Refresh button) on the browser, the proxy server will forward your request to the different backend.
+If you press `F5` (or the Refresh button) on the browser, the proxy server will forward your request
+to the different backend.
 At this time, the perpetual pendulum will move slower or faster.